-First, planning how you divide up your assets before you pass on lets you decide what happens to your stuff instead of a relative, friend, or the courts.
+First, developing a plan for how you will divide up your assets before you pass away allows you to decide what happens to your assets, instead of allowing a relative or friend (who may have their own motives or personal goals as to what will happen to your possessions) or the courts to decide how your estate is administered.
 When a person dies without any type of will or trust set up, all of their financial assets and property are subject to the laws of the state.
-Simply put: you will have no control over who inherits what you once owned.
-Everything is left up to pre-determined laws that have been set up by the state.
+This is referred to as dying “intestate,” or intestate succession.
+Simply put, you will have no control over who inherits what you once owned.
+Everything will be left up to pre-determined laws that have been set up by the state you live in.

-Also, when you die, your friends and family will already have a tough time coping with your loss.
-Making it easy for them to handle your estate is a great gift to give them.
-Having everything planned will allow them time to grieve and reduce the stress of fairly dividing your assets.
+Furthermore, when you pass away, your friends and family will already have enough of a tough time coping with the emotional burden that comes with a difficult loss.
+Making it easy for them to handle your estate by providing them with written documents setting out your goals and wishes for your possessions is a great gift to give your friends and family.
+Having everything pre-planned will give your loved ones time to grieve and reduce the stress of fairly dividing your assets according to your wishes.

-Lastly, if your estate is subject to taxes, a proper plan can help reduce or even eliminate these taxes, allowing your family to keep most of your assets instead of handing them over to the government.
+Lastly, if your estate is subject to taxes, a proper estate plan can help reduce or even eliminate these taxes, allowing your family to retain most of your assets instead of handing them over to the state.

-If you decide to move forward with an estate plan, you will include a few important documents to make sure that all your bases are covered.
-A typical estate plan should include:
+If you decide to move forward with an estate plan, you will need to include a few important documents to make sure that all your bases are covered.
+A typical estate plan will include:

-- a will that is the primary document regulating your wishes as regards inheritance and guardianship;
+- a Last Will and Testament that is the primary document regulating your wishes as regards inheritance and guardianship;

-- a living will (also called a healthcare directive and proxy) that specifies your intent as regards decisions on your physical well-being and end-of-life arrangements respectively;
+- a Living Will (also called a healthcare directive and proxy or designation of healthcare surrogate) that specifies your intent as regards decisions on your physical well-being and end-of-life arrangements respectively;

 - for parents with minor children, a temporary guardianship document that names a trusted adult to care for minor children in the event of your incapacity.